 Certificate of Creditable Coverage; A certificate of Creditable Coverage is a document from a previous insurance carrier that shows that someone's insurance has ended.
 The insurance type is usually health and dental insurance.
 This includes the name of the member to whom it applies as well as the coverage effective date and cancelation date.

-Children's Health Insurance Program Reauthorization Act Notice; The Children's Health Insurance Program (CHIP) is a partnership between the federal and state governments that provides low-cost health coverage to children in families that earn too much money to qualify for Medicaid.
+Children's Health Insurance Program Reauthorization Act Notice (CHIPRA); The Children's Health Insurance Program (CHIP) is a partnership between the federal and state governments that provides low-cost health coverage to children in families that earn too much money to qualify for Medicaid.
 In some states, CHIP covers pregnant women.
 Each state offers CHIP coverage, and works closely with its state Medicaid program.
 CHIP benefits are different in each state.
 But all states provide comprehensive coverage, like routine check-ups, immunizations, doctor visits, and prescriptions.

 COBRA Notices; Consolidated Omnibus Budget Reconciliation Act; Employers with 20 or more employees are required to offer continuation of group health insurance for a period typically 18 months from the date the group plan ended.
 Employers must provide newly eligible employees with a COBRA initial general notice, and a continuation notice within 15 days from the former covered employees last day of group sponsored health insurance.